Sharad104/chatbot/ReadME.md

 ## Description

-This project, **Gemini ChatBot**, is a collaborative effort between two college friends, Shaiv and Sharad.
+This project, **Gemini ChatBot**, is a collaborative effort between two college friends, [@shaivsud0909](https://www.github.com/shaivsud0909) and Sharad.
 We aim to create a responsive and interactive chatbot that utilizes the Gemini API to provide users with a variety of functionalities.

 ## Screenshot